tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * So I think you should use Rails
 * Rails is a really powerful framework that lets you build complex web apps in a fast, yet sustainable way
 * It's pretty big on the idea that you shouldn't need to bother thinking about the things that every web app does
-  * So you can just focus on what makes your product actually unique
+  * Which helps you focus on what makes your product actually unique
 * You can use it to build
   * Traditional multipage apps
   * APIs